-Assam HSLC results 2018: SEBA to declare 10th results by May-end, official announcement soon
+Assam HSLC results 2018 likely by May 25 at sebaonline.org

-Assam HSLC 10th results 2018: The Board of Secondary Education, Assam will officially announce the dates for the results of High School Leaving Certificate (HSLC) examination soon.
-Speaking to the indianexpress.com, the board chairman Ramesh Chand Jain said, “The board will officially announce the dates for the Class 10 results by Friday, May 18.”
-The result is expected to be declared by the last week of May, he said.
+Assam HSLC 10th results 2018: The Board of Secondary Education, Assam will officially announce the dates for the results of High School Leaving Certificate (HSLC) examination by next week and the results are expected to be out between May 25 and May 27.
+Speaking to the indianexpress.com, the SEBA Secretary Probin Sarma said, “The official date for the announcement of result will be announced on May 23 at 11 am.
+The Assam Board will hold a press conference on that day.”

 The results of Class 12 examinations will be declared on the last week of May, said Kamal Gogoi, Secretary, Assam Higher Secondary Education Council.
 “The board will release the results on the last week of May and the schools can collect the mark sheets on the same date from the board office,” the official said.